 Luxor: Pharaoh's Challenge Review

 In The End, This Game Hath Been Rated: 70%.
-Luxor: Pharaoh's Challenge is enjoyable enough but doesn't justify its higher price.
+The puzzle play is enjoyable enough but overall the game feels incomplete.